allegheny-college-sandbox/cmpsc-100-fall-2019-lab-02/README.md

 Such as Bombalurina, or else Jellyorum--
   Names that never belong to more than one cat.
-But above and beyond there's still one name left over, And that is hte name that you will never guess;
+But above and beyond there's still one name left over, And that is the name that you will never guess;
 The name that no human research can discover--
   But THE CAT HIMSELF KNOWS, and will never confess.
 When you notice a cat in profound meditation,